 Refusing to attend work

 Some workers, especially those with vulnerable members of the household or those who felt they needed to shield themselves because of underlying health issues such as diabetes or cancer treatments, may not have felt safe going out to a workplace.
 At the outset of the pandemic, lots of misinformation quickly circulated about employee rights and refusal to work, and how the law might protect workers who did not feel safe going to work.

 Section 44 of the Employment Rights Act 1196 provides that an employee has the right not to be subject to detriment where he or she acts in circumstances of danger which is reasonably believed to be serious and imminent.
 If the employee has a genuine and reasonable belief that they cannot avert the danger, he or she is entitled to remove themselves from harm's way.
 However, s44 does not guarantee legal protection if an employee removes themselves from the workplace due to fears of COVID-19.
 The wording of the legislation is extremely precise and it is worth noting that when this provision was drawn up, Parliament did not have a pandemic like COVID-19 in mind.

 Similarly, section 100 of the same Act states that an employee will be considered unfairly dismissed if he or she is fired for leaving the workplace in circumstances of danger which were reasonably believed to be serious and imminent and where the employee reasonably believed the danger could not be avoided.

 S100 does not give an employee absolute rights to withdraw their labour if they feel the workplace is unsafe.
-Again the wording is for more precise than this and there is no guarantee that an Employment Tribunal would consider s100 applicable if an employee was dismissed for refusing to work due to fear over COVID-19.
+Again the wording is far more precise than this and there is no guarantee that an Employment Tribunal would consider s100 applicable if an employee was dismissed for refusing to work due to fear of COVID-19.